 Holly Greenhagen: Sourcing fabric.
-This is always hard for small startups, but I had zero experience with how it worked in India.
+This is always hard for startups, but I had zero experience with how it worked in India.
 I definitely know a lot more now than I did a few months ago!
 I’m guessing the W+S team knows a little more about menswear fabric sourcing than they did a few months ago too.

-Bhawana, who is in charge of going to the markets and checking for fabrics, along with a variety of swatches of fabric samples that our team sent to Holly for her line.
+A variety of swatches of fabric samples that our team sent to Holly for her line.

-W+S: The WORK+SHELTER management team is a joint team with both American and Indian co-leaders.
+W+S: The WORK+SHELTER management team is a joint team, with both American and Indian co-leaders.
 What was it like to work with such a team?